 This is a three-day camp which is usually held at Moke Lake near Queenstown.
 The students sleep in tents and do activities such as mountain biking, white water rafting, and tramping.
 It is a challenging, exciting few days in which students have planning responsibilities, cook their own meals and enjoy camping at this magical venue.
 Assessments take place for NCEA Level 2.

 This is a five day outdoor education progamme at Borland Lodge which includes practical work, caving, tramping and canoeing.
 Field work and research is carried out for NCEA Level 2 assessments.

 Other year twelve students have an opportunity to participate in an outdoor pursuit’s leadership camp based in Waikouaiti with activities which include mountain biking, stand-up paddle board, waka ama and abseiling.

 This is a five-day cross country skiing experience on the Wairou Snow Farm in the Cardrona Valley near Wanaka.
 Students learn a range of skiing techniques, go on short ski tours, learn to build and sleep in snow caves, develop resilience, and enjoy living in a snow environment.
 For many it is the trip of a lifetime and it is also part of the NCEA Level 3 Physical Education course.

 There are opportunities for senior students to participate in a personal development and leadership program.
 Students have come back with new skills, fresh outlook in life, energetic, positive and resilient.

 Whole School Ski and Snowboard Trip

-· Qualified instructors are employed to teach surfing at St Clair beach.
+Qualified instructors are employed to teach surfing at St Clair beach.
 This is open to all students from beginners to intermediate surfers and is a great summer activity.